sanjeev1415/laravel/README.md

 # laravel
-It contains sample code for laravel development
+It contains sample code for Laravel development.